OskarYescas/Feedback-Procesor-in-Google-Workspace/README.md

 3. In the AppSheet editor, go to the Automation tab 🤖.
 4. Create a new Bot and name it Process New Feedback.
 5. Configure the Event:
-  - Set the Event Type to Data Change and the Table to your form's data table.
+  - Set the Event source as FORMS.
-  - Set the Data Change Type to Adds only.
-This ensures the bot only runs for new entries.
+  - Select the form you jsut created as the Form whose responses trigger the event.
 6. Configure the Process Step:
   - Add a new step and choose Call a webhook.
   - URL: Paste the /exec URL you copied from the Apps Script deployment.